acerempel/threedots-ca-v2/content/collections/pages/posts.md

 ---
 id: cb50e28a-6dbd-4565-a73d-349bb5478a7b
-blueprint: pages
+blueprint: fancy_page
-title: Ellipses
+title: 'Good evening!'
 updated_by: ef566878-06e2-4591-9b05-2130076004d2
-updated_at: 1655817752
+updated_at: 1656078042
 template: all_posts
-description: 'Scraps of paper floating down in the breeze from the elliptical trees.'
+description: 'I have a strong propensity in me to begin this chapter very nonsensically, and I will not balk my fancy.'
 hide_from_toc: false
 full_width: true
 has_footer: true
 icon: 1be9c093-7712-4f8f-a8f0-7bbc801beb46
+link_text: Home
 content:
   -
+    type: set
+    attrs:
+      values:
+        type: quotation
+        quote_source: e6c5b088-3318-4f9e-86a6-236f1984961e
+        quote_location: 'Chapter 1.XXIII'
+        quote_content:
+          -
             type: paragraph
             content:
               -
                 type: text
-        text: 'Extracts from my spontaneous and infrequent jottings-down, heavily edited.
-Since the original context that motivated their composition has elided, one may imagine them bracketed by ellipses.'
+                text: 'I have a strong propensity in me to begin this chapter very nonsensically, and I will not balk my fancy.'
 ---